Packed-Ensembles for Efficient Uncertainty Estimation: Discussions

 \section{Discussions}

-We have shown that Packed-Ensembles has interesting properties, especially by providing a similar quality of Uncertainty Quantification as Deep Ensemble while using a reduced architecture and computing cost.
-Several questions can be raised and we conducted some studies, detailed in the Appendix section, in order to bring possible answers.
+Packed-Ensembles have attractive properties, mainly because they provide a quality of uncertainty quantification similar to that of Deep Ensembles while using reduced computing cost.
+Several questions can be raised, and we conduct some studies in the Appendix to provide possible answers.

-\paragraph{Discussion on the Sparsity}
+\paragraph{Discussion on the sparsity}

-We have shown in section \ref{sec:PackedEnsembles} that Packed-Ensembles built with group convolution can be seen as conventional Deep Ensembles with a mask operation applied to some components.
-In appendix \ref{section:sparsity}, by using a simplified model, we are able to bound the approximation error based on the Kullback-Leibler divergence between the Deep Ensemble and its pruned version.
-This bound depends on the density of ones in the mask $p$, and more specifically, depends on the terms $(p-1)$, $p(p-1)$ and $(p-1)^2/p^2$.
-By manipulating these terms, corresponding to modifying the number of estimators $M$, the number of groups $\gamma$ and the dilatation faction $\alpha$, we could theoretically be able to control the approximation error.
+As described in section \ref{sec:PackedEnsembles}, one could interpret PE as leveraging group convolutions to approximate Deep Ensembles with a mask operation applied to some components.
+In Appendix~\ref{section:sparsity}, by using a simplified model, we devise a bound of the approximation error based on the Kullback-Leibler divergence between the DE and its pruned version.
+This bound depends on the density of ones in the mask $p$, and, more specifically, depends on $p(1-p)$ and $(1-p)^2/p$.
+By manipulating these terms, corresponding to modifying the number of subnetworks $M$, the number of groups $\gamma$, and the dilation factor $\alpha$, we could theoretically control the approximation error.

 \paragraph{On the sources of stochasticity}